This post may contain affiliate links.

 Gunung Gading is over an hour from Kuching, it was a long car journey and not cheap.

 I don’t normally like Malaysian food.
-There is a lot of chicken and dried whole tiny fish and shrimps, animal parts that I wouldn’t want to eat even if I wasn’t vegetarian / vegan.
-In Kuching we discovered vegan Malaysian food and that’s a game changer!
+There is a lot of chicken and dried whole tiny fish and shrimps.
+These are animal parts that I wouldn’t want to eat even if I wasn’t vegetarian or vegan.
+In Kuching we discovered vegan Malaysian food and that was a game changer!

 The tempeh rendang was so good that we signed up on the spot for the café’s cooking class.
 So much fun.
 The market tour with Lucian was wonderful and we learned loads about plants you can eat.
 There were so many things that we in the west would never think to eat, and they were delicious.
 I’m now growing them back home in my Food is Free garden.

-Incidentally, I’ve just learned how to make tempeh at home, you can use many types of beans, not just soy, all you need to buy is the culture ( see here).
+Incidentally, I’ve just learned how to make tempeh at home, you can use many types of beans, not just soy, all you need to buy is the culture.

 My son is not vegan or vegetarian other than at home, he tried civet, mouse deer, frog, jellyfish, the full array of “interesting” foods.
 His favourite food in Sarawak was a tempeh dish we learned to make with palm sugar, lemon grass, a few other things, I’ll have to check the recipe.
 He’s writing a post on food in Sarawak, hopefully for next week.

 We used Airbnb to book a room above a cafe in the old town part of Kuching, near the waterfront.
 If you’d like details I can give them to you, ask in the comments, but for now we can offer you a discount ( approx $40) against your future bookings with Airbnb by signing up using our special link.
 That credit could pay for a day or two in Kuching.